-GFS Haul summary (Sheet 12 and/or EXCEL worksheet GFSHS).
-For each species, total number of individuals and total weight are recorded in the GFS haul summary sheet.

-- 2. GFS Size-weight relationships (Sheet 13 and/or EXCEL worksheet GFSLW).
+- GFS Haul summary (Sheet 12 and/or EXCEL worksheet GFSHS, see Appendix 5, section 6.14.5).
+For each species, total number of individuals and total weight are recorded in the GFS haul summary sheet. - GFS Size-weight relationships (Sheet 13 and/or EXCEL worksheet GFSLW, see Appendix 5, section 6.14.5).
 For each species, individual size-weight data are entered into the GFS Size-weight relationships sheet.
-It is possible that only a number of species will be examined for this. - 3.
-GFS Size frequency data (Sheet 14 and/or EXCEL worksheet GFSLFD)

-For each species, the number of fish per size category is recorded in the GFS Size

-Frequency sheet.
-It is important that raising factors have been recorded where subsamples are taken.
+It is possible that only a number of species will be examined for this. - GFS Size frequency data (Sheet 14 and/or EXCEL worksheet GFSLFD, see Appendix 5, section 6.14.5).
+For each species, the number of fish per size category is recorded in the GFS Size Frequency sheet.
+It is important that raising factors are recorded where sub-samples are taken.

-Partners should complete Sheet 12 and Sheets 13/14 (where available) for each valid haul taken with the GOV/8m-beamtrawl.
-If additional data, such as size-at-age are recorded, these can also be collected separately (there are no provided data collection sheets for these however).
+Partners should complete Sheet 12 and Sheets 13/14 (where available, see Appendix 5, section 6.14.5) for each valid haul taken with the GOV/8m-beamtrawl.
+If additional data, such as sizeat-age are recorded, these can also be collected separately (there are no provided data collection sheets for these however).

-6 Abiotic parameters
+6.10.
+Abiotic parameters

 In order to explain spatial and temporal diversity patterns and changes in community structure, as many abiotic parameters as possible should be measured.
-Both surface and bottom temperature and salinity will be measured during the GFS and are entered at each station on the Environmental sheet (Sheet 1 and/or EXCEL worksheet ENV).
+Both surface and bottom temperature and salinity will be measured during the GFS and are entered at each station on the Environmental sheet (Sheet 1 and/or EXCEL worksheet ENV, see Appendix 5, section 6.14.5).
 Depth is recorded separately for each sampling type (e.g. groundfish, epifauna and infauna) on the relevant sampler information sheets.
 Depth should be recorded as actual depth rather than depth below keel (DBK).
 Partners are thus requested to check the settings on the ship's sounder to verify whether DBK is the default.
 Depth of the keel can then be added as a correction factor.